yacineMahdid/deep-learning-model-explained/resnet/README.md

 The parameter of interest for this API are:

 - **weights (ResNet18_Weights, optional)**: The pretrained weights to use.
 See ResNet18_Weights below for more details, and possible values.
 By default, no pre-trained weights are used.
-- **progress (bool, optional)**: If True, displays a progress bar of the download to stderr.
-Default is True.

 *[Taken from the Pytorch documentation](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html)*